Here are seven things you should start doing today to boost your IT career and find a new job you will love.

 Even future CEOs have to start somewhere.
 Don’t be afraid to take a pay cut or a demotion if it means working for the company of your dreams.

-Given 51% of IT pros expect a raise from their current employer in 2018, and another 21% expect a promotion, according to Spiceworks, it appears the tech world is rife with opportunities for upward mobility.
+Given 51% of IT pros expect a raise from their current employer, and another 21% expect a promotion, according to Spiceworks, it appears the tech world is rife with opportunities for upward mobility.

 3. Improve Your Communication Skills

 70% Seek Candidates with Verbal Communication Skills

 (According to survey data from the National Association of Colleges and Employers)

 While you don’t need to be a Pulitzer Prize-winning author or TED Talk veteran, improving your ability to communicate in both written and verbal formats can give you an edge over other candidates.

 84% of organizations anticipate a shortfall of leaders in the next five years, according to data published by Infopro Learning.
 In other words, there’s never been a better time to hone your leadership abilities.
 Look for opportunities to step up to the plate — whether it’s leading a team, a project, or even just a meeting.